MRoc/microservice-nodejs-2/README.md

 - Create access token in Docker Hub
 - Store token on the project settings "secret" in GitHub as DOCKER_USERNAME and DOCKER_PASSWORD

+- Create access token in Digital Ocean
+- Store token on project settings "secret" in GitHub as DIGITALOCEAN_ACCESS_TOKEN

 ## Locally